-The First Group Hospitality Appoints Khaled El Sharbatly as Director of Guest Engagement
+The First Group Hospitality Appoints Khaled El Sharbatly As Director Of Guest Engagement

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Massive Media ME) The First Group Hospitality is delighted to announce the appointment of Khaled El Sharbatly as Director of Guest Engagement.
+(MENAFN- Mid-East Info) The First Group Hospitality is delighted to announce the appointment of Khaled El Sharbatly as Director of Guest Engagement.

 Legal Disclaimer: